 - Believing Abuse is Normal: If your friend doesn’t know what a healthy relationship looks like, perhaps from growing up in an environment where abuse was common, they may not recognize that their relationship is unhealthy.

-- Fear of Being Outed: If your friend is in same-sex relationship and has not yet come out to everyone, their partner may threaten to reveal this secret.
+- Fear of Being Outed: If your friend is LGBTQ+ and has not yet come out to everyone, their partner may threaten to reveal this secret.
 Being outed may feel especially scary for young people who are just beginning to explore their sexuality.

 - Embarrassment: It’s probably hard for your friend to admit that they’ve been abused.
 They may feel they’ve done something wrong by becoming involved with an abusive partner.
 They may also worry that their friends and family will judge them.